-Where webinars, online conferences and virtual events have served specific purposes because of flexibility and safety, in-person and live experiences engage people a little differently — at least in person, you can be 100% confident everyone is wearing pants!
+Webinars, online conferences, and virtual events serve specific purposes because of flexibility and safety – in-person and live experiences engage people differently.
+And in person, you can be 100% confident everyone is wearing pants!

-The real world has always been a hybrid of digital and in-person experiences, so if you’ve ever thought of planning a hybrid event yourself, we’re here to help you get rolling.
+The real world has always been a mix of digital and in-person experiences, so if you’ve ever thought of planning a hybrid event yourself, you’ve come to the right place.

-In this guide, you will learn the basics of hybrid event planning – the core concept behind hybrid events, the main types of events you can plan, key elements of successful hybrid events, some world-class examples and even a few resources to help you start.
+This guide provides the basics of hybrid event planning – the core concepts behind hybrid events, key elements of successful hybrid events, some world-class examples, and a few resources to help you start your planning process.

 What is a hybrid event?

-Imagine the excitement of that in-person experience, watching the world’s greatest athletes flying through the air over a gym mat or swimming laps around international competition – shoutout to all of our Minnesota Olympic medal winners!
+Imagine the excitement of the Olympics in-person experience, watching the world’s greatest athletes flying over a gym mat or swimming laps around international competition – shoutout to all of our Minnesota Olympic medal winners!

-Even though we’re all thousands of miles away, Americans could still share the experience of Tokyo 2020 on Olympics.com.
+Even though we were thousands of miles away, Americans could still share the experience of Tokyo 2020 on Olympics.com.-

-Online, creating an Olympic ID unlocks live updates on favorite athletes, games to win prizes in the Fan Zone and even a fantasy league.
-Millions of people were able to root for swimmers, gymnasts, soccer players and more as if they were right in the middle of a massive, global event happening oceans apart.
+Online, creating an Olympic ID unlocked live updates on favorite athletes, games to win prizes in the Fan Zone, and even a fantasy league.
+Millions of people were able to root for swimmers, gymnasts, soccer players, and more as if they were right in the middle of the massive, global event.

-Your hybrid event may not have the significance of Olympic Games — not yet anyways.
-But, events like this demonstrate what’s possible when organizations take the time to consider the larger audience that can’t appear in the stands.
+Your hybrid event may not have the global significance of the Olympic Games – at least not yet.
+But, events like this demonstrate what’s possible when organizations take the time to consider the larger audience that can’t appear in person.

 In fact, in the case of the Olympics, the virtual audience across the globe is what these events are all about.
-Their experience – the remote audience – really really matters.
+Their experience – the remote audience – really, really matters.
+Really!

-More than a cool event add-on or a “nice to have” feature, a hybrid event is how you will create an experience that appeals to a wider audience and make your attendees feel part of something incredible.
+More than a cool event add-on or a “nice to have” feature, the virtual component allows you to appeal to a broader audience and make your attendees feel part of something incredible.

-Hybrid isn’t just a trend – it’s how the real world works.
-Your event marketing should take inventory of both digital and in-person engagement opportunities.
+Hybrid isn’t a trend – it’s how the real world works and what many people have come to expect.

-Hybrid events offer a “best of both worlds” solution that synchronizes virtual and physical platforms.
-That translates into real numbers:
+Hybrid events offer a “best of both worlds” solution that synchronizes virtual and physical platforms that translates into real engagement:

 - You’re expanding how many people you can reach.

-Whether the goal is expanded reach or safety, a hybrid event expands what’s possible and empowers event planners to solve problems creatively.
+Whether your goal is expanded reach or a WOW experience, a hybrid event expands what’s possible and empowers event planners to solve problems creatively.

 Types of Hybrid Events

-Most any event type can use hybrid components — from sports and entertainment to education and conferences.
+Most event types can convert to hybrid – from sports and entertainment to education and conferences.
 These are some of the most common types of hybrid events and how you might take advantage of their virtual and in-person components.

-Conventions and Conferences.
 There are tens of thousands of conventions and conferences in the U.S. every year.
-Influencers and experts meet to share concepts and promote their brands in a marketplace of ideas.

-Attending an industry conference is usually exciting and inspirational for professionals of any experience level.
+Attending an industry conference is exciting and inspirational for professionals of any experience level.

-To transform a conference into a hybrid experience, event planners look for digital content creation opportunities that can be accessed from any screen.
-Digital content lives in one of two places – either in a feed or library:
+To transform an in-person conference into a hybrid experience, event planners look for digital content creation opportunities that can be accessed from any screen.
+Digital content lives in one of two places – either in a feed or a library:

-- A digital content feed includes live updates and announcements – i.e. a push notification that notifies you a keynote speaker will be taking the conference stage soon, a mid-day email survey for attendees to provide feedback or a social media story with photos from a live workshop.
+- A digital content feed includes live updates and announcements – i.e., a push notification that a keynote speaker will be taking the conference stage soon, a mid-day email survey for attendees to provide feedback, or a social media story with photos from a live workshop.